eriehl at math.harvard.edu

 NOTES FROM TALKS

-The following notes were written — usually quite hastily and with sparce, if any, editing — to accompany talks I've given in the University of Chicago Topology Proseminar.
+The following notes were written — usually quite hastily and with sparce, if any, editing — to accompany talks I gave as a PhD student in the University of Chicago Topology Proseminar.

 TALKS FOR A GENERAL AUDIENCE